ZwingliCaleb/Maze_Project_ALX/README.md

 ### Play the game!
 This game involves the shooter being moved.
 The keys mapped out on the keyboard to move the players are:- <br>
-> move up/forward - w or up directional button
+> move up/forward - w or up directional button <br>
-> move down/behind - s or down directional button
+> move down/behind - s or down directional button <br>
-> move left - a or left directional button
+> move left - a or left directional button <br>
 > move right - d or right directional button

 ### Game screen grab